 The home site of the Round Hill Society, a community group of the residents of Round Hill in Brighton, England.
 The site contains information about the area, latest news and reflections on life in Round Hill.

-The Round Hill Society's 2020 AGM was held on 10th November at 7.30 pm on Zoom.
+The Round Hill Society's 2020 AGM was held at 7.30 pm on Zoom.
 The meeting was very ably chaired by Kate W. who gave clear instructions on how to use the features on zoom e.g. for voting purposes, chat, etc. It lasted just over 90 minutes.

 There were 25 participants including our local Councillor Pete West.